fe-apr23-418-teapot-crew/online_store_back-end/README.md

           </a>
         </td>
         <td>
-        	Get an object with count and rows containing a list of all phones with advanced information.
+        	Get an object with count and rows containing a list of all phones.
         </td>
     </tr>
     <tr>